Welcome - Haere Mai

 This name is meaningful to us as our members support caring for our environment through our research.

 Co-Directors Charles Lee and Tim Manukau

-Charles Lee is a Senior Lecturer of microbial ecology and genomics, and Tim Manukau (Tainui) is a Senior Research Fellow, funded by the Waikato River Authority to support mātauranga, freshwater teaching and research.
+Charles Lee is an Associate Professor of microbial ecology and genomics, and Tim Manukau (Tainui) is a Senior Research Fellow, funded by the Waikato River Authority to support mātauranga, freshwater teaching and research.